 What is Shakarpara?

-Typically shakarpara are made using all-purpose flour, but they can also be made healthier by using whole wheat flour.
+Typically, shakarpara are made using all-purpose flour, but they can also be made healthier by using whole wheat flour.
 Also, typically fried, some people like to bake them.

 Another variation involves dipping the fried Shakarpare in sugar or jaggery syrup (called Gur-para).
-They are more sweeter and more popular in North India.
-There is also a savory variation to these cookies are called namak-para.
+They are sweeter and more popular in North India.
+There is also a savory variation to these cookies called namak-para.

 Why you'll love this recipe